nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Sana Ahmed's Session 1.md

 But it can be difficult for people who haven't done it for years.

 ### Encountering YOU for Idea Emergence
+Encountering yourself as a means to uncovering who you are is a great way to begin, even if you feel that you are authentic.
 ### Niche topics - Notemaking
 ### The storytelling happening between your notes
 ### Personal Philosophy